ContainerSSH/http/README.md

 clientConfig := http.ClientConfiguration{
     Url:        "http://127.0.0.1:8080/",
     Timeout:    2 * time.Second,
-    // You can add TLS configuration here
+    // You can add TLS configuration here:
-}
+    CaCert: "Add expected CA certificate(s) here.
+This is required for HTTPS servers on Windows due to golang##16736",
+    ClientCert: "Client certificate in PEM format or file name",
+    ClientKey: "Client key in PEM format or file name", }
 client, err := http.NewClient(clientConfig, logger)
 if err != nil {